bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/power.pop.plot-1.png)<!-- -->

-We can see that as the population mean gets larger it becomes easier to have statistical clarity with less individuals tracked.
+We can see that as the population mean gets larger it becomes easier to have statistical clarity with fewer individuals tracked.

 Next, lets consider how the number of individuals needed changes with the changing the variation of the coefficient across indivduals (i.e, `beta_s` (standard deviation) and `beta_s2` (variance).
 We will reset the population mean back to 0.2.